kalistamp/W1f1_k1t/README.md

 Airgeddon	- Shell -	Linux/Windows/macOS	- This is a multi-use bash script for Linux systems to audit wireless networks.

 Airbash - C -	Linux/Windows/macOS - A POSIX-compliant, fully automated WPA PSK handshake capture script aimed at penetration testing.

+Wifiphisher - Wifiphisher is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.

 # Other Repositories: